← Docs

 The shape

-3. agent calls chiefmo_publish_approved_post → real Zernio postId
+3. agent calls chieflab_publish_approved_post → real Zernio postId

-4. 24h later, Vercel cron auto-fires → chiefmo_post_launch_review pulls metrics + recommends next iteration
+4. +24h, Vercel cron auto-fires → chieflab_post_launch_review pulls metrics + writes a loop_closed_with_lesson card

 → POSTs to webhookUrl if you set one